cristianlepore/Self-Sovereign-Identity/README.md

 [^1]: Lepore, Cristian, et al. "A Model For Assessing The Adherence of E-Identity Solutions To Self-Sovereign Identity."
 World Conference on Information Systems and Technologies.
 Cham: Springer Nature Switzerland, 2024.

+[^2]: Cameron, Kim.
+"The laws of identity."
+Microsoft Corp 12 (2005): 8-11.

+[^3]: Allen, Christopher.
+"The path to self-sovereign identity."
+Life with Alacrity (2016).

-[5] Mühle, Alexander, et al. "A survey on essential components of a self-sovereign identity."
+[4] Mühle, Alexander, et al. "A survey on essential components of a self-sovereign identity."
 Computer Science Review 30 (2018): 80-86.

-[7] Naik, Nitin, and Paul Jenkins.
+[6] Naik, Nitin, and Paul Jenkins.
 "Self-sovereign identity specifications: Govern your identity through your digital wallet using blockchain technology."
 2020 8th IEEE International Conference on Mobile Cloud Computing, Services, and Engineering (MobileCloud).
 IEEE, 2020.

-[9] Toth, Kalman C., and Alan Anderson-Priddy.
+[8] Toth, Kalman C., and Alan Anderson-Priddy.
 "Self-sovereign digital identity: A paradigm shift for identity."
 IEEE Security & Privacy 17.3 (2019): 17-27.

-[16] Satybaldy, Abylay, Mariusz Nowostawski, and Jørgen Ellingsen.
+[15] Satybaldy, Abylay, Mariusz Nowostawski, and Jørgen Ellingsen.
 "Self-sovereign identity systems: Evaluation framework."
 Privacy and Identity Management.
 Data for Better Living: AI and Privacy: 14th IFIP WG 9.2, 9.6/11.7, 11.6/SIG 9.2.
 2 International Summer School, Windisch, Switzerland, August 19–23, 2019, Revised Selected Papers 14 (2020): 447-461.

-[17] Stokkink, Quinten, and Johan Pouwelse.
+[16] Stokkink, Quinten, and Johan Pouwelse.
 "Deployment of a blockchain-based self-sovereign identity."
 2018 IEEE international conference on Internet of Things (iThings) and IEEE green computing and communications (GreenCom) and IEEE cyber, physical and social computing (CPSCom) and IEEE smart data (SmartData).
 IEEE, 2018.

-[18] Čučko, Špela, et al. "Towards the classification of self-sovereign identity properties."
+[17] Čučko, Špela, et al. "Towards the classification of self-sovereign identity properties."
 IEEE access 10 (2022): 88306-88329.

-[19] Allen, Christopher.
-"The path to self-sovereign identity."
-Life with Alacrity (2016).